Do you know the types of anesthesia?

 A qualified anesthesiologist administers this form of sedation and monitors you throughout the procedure in the event of complications.
 You will be dazed as the effects wear off and will require somebody to take you home.

 Nevertheless, you should recuperate fairly quickly and have few side effects.
-Surgeons can utilize twilight sedation with certain facial plastic surgery, blepharoplasty, rhinoplasty, and breast or chin augmentation, and other procedures.
+Surgeons can utilize twilight sedation with certain plastic surgery, blepharoplasty, rhinoplasty, and breast or chin augmentation, and other procedures.

 General anesthesia for Charlotte NC facial plastic surgeon